nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Nric has no restriction from second letter onwards, hence user need to be careful as alphabets is still recognised as a valid input after the first letter.
 * Nric is not unique.
 Hence, please be aware to check your Nric input before adding to prevent duplicate Nric with other patient's.
 * Age need to be less than or equal to 120 and must be a positive integer.
-* Invalid prefix (such as `A/` in upper case or `ABC` unknown prefix) will cause MediMate to assume it as the description of the previous prefix
+* Invalid prefix (such as `AG/` in upper case or `EDITSS` unknown prefix) will cause MediMate to assume it as the description of the previous prefix

 ## Command summary